dluecking/veelab_lecture_2025w301520/Block_1.md

 ---
 ## Download the correct Influenzavirus segments
-Lets first go to the influenza resource of NCBI (XXXX here either insert screeshots or link to the slides presenting it XXXX).
+Let's first go to the influenza resource of NCBI ([https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/)).

+XXXX @BUSRA here either insert screeshots or link to the slides presenting it.
+If slides, when ready, put in the pdf slides in a folder 'slides'.
+I guess we will have a infleunza A intro, one of Hepatitis, and one of the downloading, right?
+XXXX

 </br>